little-vince/lred/README.md

 </div>
 ```

+### Step 3
+That's it!
+You might need to edit your theme a bit to make it fit in a little more but assuming all things went well, it should look vaguely similar to the screenshots up there.

 ## Changelog

 ### 0.4
-* 140122 - Added compatibility with infinite scroll
+* 140122 - Added support for infinite scroll

 ### 0.3
 * 140114 - Improved performance and simplified installation